denten-books/plain-text/0-intro.md

 indicates breathing room for a speaker and several microphones.
 To "open" a book I touch the glass.
 The machine recognizes my fingerprint almost instantly.
-I then tap and poke at the surface until I find a small image that represents both my library and a book store, where I can "buy books."
+I then tap and poke at the surface until I find a small image that represents both my library and book store, where I can "buy books."
 Buying books does not, however, involve the actual ownership of physical objects.
-Rather, I agree to a licence that grants limited access to data, which the software then assembles into something resembling a book on the screen.
+Rather, I agree to a licence that grants limited access to data, which the software then assembles into something resembling a book on screen.
 I tap again to begin reading.
 The screen dims to match room ambiance as it fills up with words.
-A passage on the first page appears underlined: a number of other readers in my social circle must have found it notable.
-My finger slides along the glass surface to turn a "page."
+A passage on the first page appears underlined: other readers in my social circle must have found it notable.
+I swipe across the glass surface to turn a "page."
 The device emits a muffled rustle to reinforce the pretense of manipulating paper.
 The image curls ever so slightly as another "page" slides into view.
 My tiny library metaphor contains hundreds of such page metaphors.

-Despite appearances, the electronic metaphor-making device on my desk has more in common with the smoke detector than it does with several paper volumes scattered across my desk.
-The electronic book and the smoke alarm contain printed circuit boards, capacitors, and resistors.
+Despite appearances, the electronic metaphor-making device on my desk has more in common with smoke detectors than it does with several paper volumes scattered on my desk.
+The electronic book and smoke alarm contain printed circuit boards, capacitors, and resistors.
 Both draw electric current.
 Both require firmware updates and both are governed by codes, political and computational.
-The smoke alarm and the mobile phone connect to the internet.
+Smoke alarms and mobile phones connect to the internet.
 They communicate with remote data centers and with each other.
-And yet, I continue to read these devices as if they were familiar, immutable, and passive objects: just books.
+And yet, I continue to "read" these devices as if they were familiar, immutable, and passive
+objects: just books.
 I think of them as intimate artifacts---friends even---wholly known to me, comforting, and warm.
 The electronic book is none of those things.
 Besides prose, it keeps my memories, pictures, words, sounds, and thoughts.
 It records my reading, sleeping, and consumption habits.
 It